gsx750ss-dev/lumina-30-overview/README.md

 if human refusal authority is not effective<br>
 before irreversible impact.

+## Primary Question

+Was human refusal authority effective before irreversible impact?
+If not, the system is procedurally invalid.

 ---

 LUMINA-30 is a civilizational boundary framework for preserving human refusal authority before irreversible AI autonomy emerges.